-Surgery for Acid Reflux in Babies and Kids
+Surgery for GERD in Babies and Kids

 Surgery isn't often needed to treat acid reflux in babies and kids.
-When it is necessary, the Nissen fundoplication is the most often performed surgery.
+When it is necessary, a fundoplication is the most often performed surgery.
 During this procedure, the top part of the stomach is wrapped around the esophagus forming a cuff that contracts and closes off the esophagus whenever the stomach contracts -- preventing reflux.